 See also Writing Custom Handlers.

-The ServletHandler is a Handler that generates content by passing the request to any configured filters and then to a Servlet mapped by a URI pattern.
+configured Servlet Filters and then to a Servlet mapped by a URI pattern.

 ContextHandler that provides convenience methods for mapping URIs to servlets.

 RequestDispatcher to reroute a request to another context

 Contexts implementations include:

 A web application context combines handlers for security, session and servlets in a single unit

 that you can configure with a

-A WebApp Context is a derivation of
+WebAppContext is a derivation of

-session, security, listeners, filter, servlets, and JSP
+of a web application and configuration of session, security, listeners, filter, servlets, and JSP

 web.xml descriptor normally found in the

-WEB-INF directory of a webapplication.
+/WEB-INF directory of a web application.

 WebAppContext is a convenience class that assists the construction and configuration

 of other handlers to achieve a standard web application configuration.